Monospark/ActionControl-Docs/src/about.rst

 If something is not working correctly, which is very likely since this plugin is in an very early stage, you can always ask for help or report a bug at the following locations:

 * The topic of this plugin in the Sponge Forums
-* The ActionControl category in the Monospark Forums
+* The `ActionControl category <https://forums.monospark.org/c/actioncontrol>`_ in the Monospark Forums
-* The ActionControl issue tracker on `GitHub <https://github.com/Monospark/ActionControl/issues>`_
+* The `ActionControl issue tracker <https://github.com/Monospark/ActionControl/issues>`_ on GitHub

 Contributing
 ============

-To contribute to this plugin or this documentation, you can open pull requests on `GitHub <https://github.com/Monospark/ActionControl/pulls>`_.
+To contribute to this plugin or this documentation, you can `open a pull request <https://github.com/Monospark/ActionControl/pulls>`_.
 Since there is no real developer documentation yet, it is better to wait until there is one.